helpr docs

 Webhooks

-Receive real-time HTTP callbacks when events happen in your Helpr workspace — new conversations, messages, and more.
+Receive real-time HTTP callbacks when events happen in your Helpr workspace — new conversations, messages, emails, and more.

 Overview